invictus-integration/docs-ifa/versioned_docs/version-v6.0.0/support/migrate-v5-to-v6.md

 Go to Microsoft Entra ID and [create a new app registration](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app) for the Invictus API's.
 [Authentication with the Invictus API's](https://learn.microsoft.com/en-us/azure/app-service/configure-authentication-provider-aad) happens via this app.

-Also, create a new client secret for this app (required for later use).
+Also, create a new client secret for this app registration (required for later use).
 </details>

 ## Deploying new version